pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 This can help compiler see that items or imports are in fact not used outside of the current crate, and thus can be eliminated.

-For `chips/arty_e21`, I was above to successfully do this replacement:
+For `chips/arty_e21`, I was able to successfully do [this replacement][demo depub arty_e21]:

+[demo depub arty_e21]: https://github.com/pnkfelix/demo-minimization/commit/e0a22e4d07731f4f41a81606588ff3a9ad1d019a

 Change:
 ```rust